Xilinx/Embedded-Design-Tutorials/docs/README.md

 <tr>
  <td align="center"><a href="Feature_Tutorials/README.md">Advanced Feature Tutorials for Embedded Systems</a></td>
  <td>
- Showcases key features in the Vitis software platform using examples, including software profiling and creating a debuggable FSBL.</a></td></tr>
+ Showcases advanced features of the Vitis software platform, including examples to demonstrate software profiling and creating a debuggable FSBL.</a></td></tr>
  </table>

  # Debugging Guides